OguzhanUmutlu/bin.js/README.md

-# JSBinary
+# Stramp

-A JavaScript library that can convert any kind of data into binary that can be restored
+A JavaScript library that can convert any kind of data into binary that can be restored.

 # Installation